ikvibhav/designpatterns/README.md

 #### Factory Object
 - Intent -
-    - To create "product" objects of particular type
+    - To create "product" objects of particular type that multiple clients can use
+    - Codes to an interface, not an implementation
+- Implementation
+    - An abstract base class/interface that provides an abstract method.
+    - Concrete implementations are made of this abstract method
+    - A static method then returns a concrete implementation of the abstract method, based on the provided type

 ## Misc
 - lazy creation - object is not created until its truly needed
-- concrete instantiation - The act of instantiating a class to create an object of a specific type (In Jav with new operator)
+- concrete instantiation - The act of instantiating a class to create an object of a specific type (In Java with new operator)